gregvuzit/ai-medical-agents-demo/README.md

 Make sure the `unstructured` package is version `0.16.12` and `nltk` is `3.9.1` or you will run into this: <https://github.com/Unstructured-IO/unstructured/issues/3511> (see <https://github.com/Unstructured-IO/unstructured/issues/3511#issuecomment-2603714045>)

 On first load, the app will setup the RAG store in the `chroma_db` directory off the root.
-This will take several minutes.
+This will take around 10-15 minutes.